MachinePy/MachinePy/docs/MachinePyHypergraph.md

 # MachinePy Hypergraph Convention
 When using @MachinePy for HDL coding, the MachienPy Hypergraph convention should be followed.

-The main content of the MachienPy Hypergraph convention is to standardize code writing with reference to a directed hypergraph, so that the final code can present the structure of a directed graph.
+The main content of the MachienPy Hypergraph convention is to standardize code writing with reference to a directed hypergraph so that the final code can present the structure of a directed hypergraph.
 The advantage of this is that it can make HDL easy to maintain, highly readable, and highly abstract.
 The final digital circuit structure is basically consistent with the directed hypergraph structure presented in the code.

 ## Design Abstraction Level